CNS-OIST/NeuroMaC/doc/source/docu.rst

 :code:`no_cycles` defines how many times each front has to be extended. \
 :code:`out_db` specifies the location of the raw SQL output database. \

+Additional optional parameter: :code:`recursion_limit`.
+If not set, the Python default (that depends on your system) is used.
+If set, the default is overwritten by the provided integer number.

 :code:`[substrate]`
 ~~~~~~~~~~~~~~~~~~~